 ANTH 450 Field Research in Maya Archaeology Units: 4

-ANTH 481L GIS for Archaeologists Units: 4
+ANTH 481L** GIS for Investigating the Past Units: 4

 REL 303g Exploring Ancient Ways of Living: Experimental Archaeology Units: 4